Catch-and-Release Trout: Stunning Best Practices

 - Protect the slime layer.

-- Release fish only when they can swim away.
+- Release fish only when they can swim away on their own.

 Why are barbless hooks better for catch-and-release trout?